Many soil properties are sensitive to climate variables such as rainfall and temperature.

-Absolute change in lower depth soil pH (left) and soil organic carbon (right) by 2070
+Absolute change in upper depth (0-30 cm) for soil organic carbon stocks (left) and pH (right) by 2070

-If you are interested in the spatial data for pH, soil organic carbon or sum of bases please contact us at email@example.com.
+If you are interested in the spatial model data produced in this study for soil organic carbon, pH or sum-of-bases, please contact us at email@example.com.

-The Soil Properties Technical Report is a detailed report on the methods and results of the soil properties climate change impact research
+The Soil Properties Technical Report (2nd edition) details the methods and results of the climate change impact research for soil properties

 This folder contains 4 maps of multi model mean changes in upper and lower depths of soil pH for 2030 and 2070